-MS students writing a thesis require a research advisory committee comprised of at least three faculty members including the committee chair.
+A thesis requires a research advisory committee comprised of at least three faculty members including the committee chair.
 The committee chair must be a CEN faculty member approved to chair a committee.
 The two additional members are chosen jointly by the committee chair and the student to facilitate the student's research.
 A least one additional member should be from the CEN faculty.
 Please refer to the Computer Engineering website for a list of CEN faculty and their research and to the Graduate College website for a list of faculty with the right to chair in Computer Engineering.

-For MS Thesis students, the thesis and a successful oral defense constitute their final examination.
-A majority pass vote by the student's committee is required.
+The written thesis and a successful oral defense constitute their final examination.
+A majority pass vote by the student's committee is required to graduate.